Odizinne/ssrc/README.md

 ## How does it work

-This script looks for some defined strings in `~/.steam/steam/logs/streaming_log.txt` to know if a stream is started or stopped.<br/>
+This looks for some defined strings in `~/.steam/steam/logs/streaming_log.txt` to know if a stream is started or stopped.<br/>
 It then set your monitor to the client resolution.

-## What to improve

-- New name for this project
-- Get python skills